chubble1/lis786-project/about.md

 permalink: /about
 ---

 Hi, my name is Claire.
-Welcome to my food archive.
+This is my food archive.

 *Claire, how is a food archive different from a food blog?* I'm glad you asked!
 This food archive is here for me mostly, and doesn't include time stamps on when I ate the food or uploaded new content to the site.
 Though archives are famous for their time-stamping abilities, I like to think of this site as a more personal archive focused on tasting and eating and loving the food that I buy and make and share.